Sutter family: Brent

-Drafted in the first round, 17th overall by the New York Islanders in 1980 NHL Entry Draft, Brent Sutter had the most success in the NHL, playing 1,111 games and recording 829 points.
+Drafted in the first round, 17th overall by the New York Islanders in the 1980 NHL entry draft, Brent Sutter had the most success in the NHL, playing 1,111 games and recording 829 points.
 He won the Stanley Cup twice with the Islanders in 1982 and 1983 along with his brother Duane.
 As a member of the Chicago Blackhawks, he played with his brother Rich and was coached by brother Darryl.
 After finishing his NHL career, he bought the WHL's Red Deer Rebels where he also formerly served as the Rebels' head coach and general manager.
 Brent led the Rebels to the Memorial Cup in 2001.
 He also became the first coach to lead Canada to consecutive gold medals at the World Junior Ice Hockey Championships, which he did in 2005 and 2006.
 In 2007, Brent left his posts with the Rebels to become the head coach of the New Jersey Devils.
 On June 23, 2009, he was hired as the head coach of the Calgary Flames.
 On April 12, 2012, he and the Flames came to an agreement for him to leave the club.
 His son Brandon was a first round draft pick of the Carolina Hurricanes in 2007.
 In 2012 Brent returned to the Red Deer Rebels as general manager and head coach.
 In 2021, Brent stepped down as head coach, remaining as GM.

 Ron

-Ron Sutter was the highest draft pick of the family, taken 4th overall by the Philadelphia Flyers in 1982 – six spots ahead of his twin brother Rich.
+Ron Sutter was the highest draft pick of the family, taken fourth overall by the Philadelphia Flyers in 1982, six spots ahead of his twin brother Rich.
 Ron played for seven teams during his NHL career.
 Ron finished his career with the Calgary Flames in 2000–01.
 Rich and Ron spent three seasons together with the Flyers in the mid-1980s, and three more with the Blues in the early 1990s, where they were coached by brother Brian.
-As a San Jose Shark, Ron was coached by brother Darryl.
+During his time with the San Jose Sharks, Ron was coached by brother Darryl.
 Ron is the only brother who did not play or work for the Chicago Blackhawks.

 Rich

-Rich Sutter, twin brother of Ron, was drafted 10th overall by the Pittsburgh Penguins in the 1982 NHL Entry Draft.
+Rich Sutter, twin brother of Ron, was drafted 10th overall by the Pittsburgh Penguins in the 1982 NHL entry draft.
 He led the Lethbridge Broncos to a WHL championship in 1983 and a Memorial Cup appearance.
 Rich played 874 games with seven teams during his 13-year career.
 Throughout his career, he played with brothers Brent and Ron, and was coached by brothers Brian and Darryl.
 As of the 2020–21 NHL season he is a pro scout for the Columbus Blue Jackets.

 Career statistics

 Second generation

-As of 2020, three second-generation Sutters have played in the NHL: Brandon, Brett, and Brody.
+As of 2024, three second-generation Sutters have played in the NHL: Brandon, Brett, and Brody.
 One other has played in the WHL, and two others were drafted by NHL teams but have not yet played there.